sparoodata/mongolens_new/README.md

 - `compare-schemas`: Compare schemas between two collections
 - `count-documents`: Count documents matching specified criteria
 - `create-collection`: Create new collections with custom options
-- `create-database`: Create a new MongoDB database (without switching to it)
+- `create-database`: Create a new database (without switching to it)
-- `create-database-and-switch`: Create a new MongoDB database and switch to it
+- `create-database-and-switch`: Create a new database and switch to it
 - `create-index`: Create new indexes for performance optimization
 - `create-timeseries`: Create time series collections for temporal data
+- `create-user`: Create new database users with specific roles
 - `current-database`: Show the current database context
 - `delete-document`: Delete documents matching specified criteria (requires confirmation)
 - `distinct-values`: Extract unique values for any field